-- Do you have an ADA Coordinator and an ADA grievance procedure? - Required for title II entities of 50 or more employees. - Required per Rehabilitation Act regulations for any entity with 15 or more employees taking federal funds. - Has an assessment of communication barriers been made? - Do you have physical barriers to remove? - How do people learn of accommodations available? - Have you done a self-evaluation and developed a transition plan (Should have been completed by 1992).
+- Do you have an ADA Coordinator and an ADA grievance procedure? - ➤ Required for title II entities of 50 or more employees. - Required per Rehabilitation Act regulations for any entity with 15 or more employees taking federal funds. - Have you done a self-evaluation and developed a transition plan (Should have been completed by 1992). - Importance of self-evaluation plans and transition plans in litigation.